To upload a CSV as a new data source to Chartio, you will need to ensure it is in a format Chartio can read and import as a table.

 The documentation on CSV uploads has detailed support.

-Upon uploading your CSV file, you will need to verify the data types and date formats that Chartio has auto-detected and make changes as necessary.
+Upon uploading your CSV file, you will need to verify that the data types and date formats that Chartio has auto-detected correctly represent your columns’ content.
+Make any changes as necessary before uploading your file.

 After a CSV file has been uploaded to your account, you can update the data in the following ways: